enisz/igdb/db/assets/templates/05-examples.md

 The examples in this section will try to cover most of the use cases of the wrapper.

->:success To see your own tokens in the example codes set them up on the home page as described in [Using the documentation section](#using-the-documentation)!
+> To see your own tokens in the example codes set them up on the home page as described in [Using the documentation section](#using-the-documentation)!

 ## Basic Example